-STRATEGY G: PLAN FOR THE METRA STATION TRANSIT-ORIENTED DEVELOPMENT DISTRICT
+STRATEGY G: PLAN FOR THE METRA STATION TRANSIT-ORIENTED DEVELOPMENT DISTRICT.

-Feasibility of extending commuter rail service from Aurora to Yorkville is currently being undertaken by Metra.
-Although conclusions of the study will not be released before the completion of this Comprehensive Plan, a potential site for the rail station has been identified, representing an opportunity to plan for a transit-oriented development district for the area.
-A transit-oriented development district is a commercialresidential neighborhood that is designed to maximize access to public transit, often integrating features that encourage transit ridership, such as nearby commercial services and high quality urban design and pedestrian amenities that encourage walking to the train station.
+Feasibility of extending commuter rail service from Aurora to Yorkville along the BNSF rail line is currently being undertaken by Metra.
+Although conclusions of the study will not be released before the completion of this Comprehensive Plan, Metra has given preliminary indications that the site east of Illinois Route 47 and west of the Old Bristol Village hamlet might be suitable for a Metra Station and yard facility.
+The 2008 Comprehensive Plan recommended a site near the Beecher and Faxon Road intersection on land that is mainly agricultural.
+Both sites represent opportunities to plan for a TOD district, largely defined as a commercial-residential neighborhood designed to maximize access to public transit and integrating features that encourage transit ridership, such as nearby commercial services and high quality urban design and pedestrian amenities.

-While it is still unknown where the train station will be sited exactly along the BNSF rail line, the TOD zone will most likely occur near Beecher Road.
-Ideally, the TOD neighborhood would be designed according to neo-traditional design principles with gridded streets so that land parcels could be developed more efficiently near the station.
-Adjacent to the station area would be neighborhood-serving commercial uses along with higher density residential, such as townhomes or apartments; on other blocks away from the station, single family residential on smaller lots would be the preferred land use.
+While it is still unknown where the train station will be sited by Metra, a site plan concept has been prepared for the Beecher/Faxon Road location.
+This site offers an opportunity to encourage TOD development in an area with relatively few land use constraints.
+The Wrigley/Old Bristol Village contains an existing hamlet building pattern that should be taken into consideration when designing and siting new TOD-related residential and commercial development.
+For the Beecher/ Faxon Road location, the TOD neighborhood would be designed according to neo-traditional design principles with gridded streets so that land parcels could be developed more efficiently near the station.
+Adjacent to the station area would be neighborhoodserving commercial uses along with higher density residential, such as townhomes or apartments; on other blocks away from the station, single family residential on smaller lots would be the preferred land use.
 Greenways and parks would also be incorporated as part of the TOD neighborhood.
-To south of the BNSF rail line would be future phases of the Whispering Meadows residential subdivision.